The pursuit of mastery.

 He sat on the other end of the coach.
 Think of something to ask him, come on. ” so you fight huh “?
 Smooth. ” yeah I try, so far so good.
 And you, what do you do”?
 I told him about my internship in London and how I had just gotten back.that seemed to spark his interest, thank God he didn’t want to talk about fighting, it would have been a short conversation.
 He asked me all about my travels.
 Did I try fish and chips, did I meet any of the royalty etc. he was surprisingly easy to talk to, I found myself relaxing more.
 The flirty comments back and forth were fun too.
 Not a meat head at all.
 Touché.

 I lay next to him.
 He didn’t make any moves, leaving his arms by his side and facing toward the couch.
 Ugh.
 You can stop being a gentlemen now, I thought.
 Put your arms around me already.
 A few long, awkward minutes passed.
 Finally,he turned towards me.
 “Miss, I know we just met, but time is just a measurement and this is terribly uncomfortable.
 Do you mind cuddling,for comforts sake?”
 Duh.
 “Yeah that would be fine”he put his arm under my head, curled between his chest and bicep.
-He was so hard all over.
+His body was so hard, a job requiring I assume.
 Nice.
 I breathed in deeply.
 His smell was different, no cologne or axe like most guys seemed to bathe in.
 It was more of an earthy sweaty smell.
 I imagined this was how a man ought to smell.
 So intoxicating.
 I wondered if he could feel my heart racing.
 He ran his hand through my hair.
 Butterflies!?
 I was a teenager all over again.
 I looked up at him.
 His eyes were a dark green flecked with gold.
 Pretty.
 “I’m not complaining, but why’d you brush your teeth earlier”?
 He glanced down, a cocky smile on his face.
 “Thought I might kiss a girl later”.
 So sure of himself, it was infuriating and attractive all at once.
 Fine, fair game.
 “Then what are you waiting-” My eyes closed as his lips met mine.
 His lips were soft.
 I felt the room spinning all around me,the light headedness overcame me.
 His arms pulled me in tighter, crushing me to him.
 I felt his hand cup my cheek, the tingling sensation was intense.
 I was losing myself and I didn’t care.
 “Damn girl, damn girl, damn girl, damn girl damn”.
 Mfer!The ringtone on my phone going off.
 This was the first time in my life I wasn’t happy about Justin Timberlake.
 I scrambled off the coach, rummaging through my purse.
 I checked the caller ID.
 Mom!
 Of all times to check on me, now!?

 First off, background on this game and I. I love history, the thought of archaeological sites excites me, pyramids, coliseum, Petra, all of it.
 So when a video game based on exploring these hidden away places comes out, I beg my parents to get it for me.
 Boom, by some dumb luck (or a lucky gambling streak by my mom) , I end up with the game.
 I’m hooked, this chicks a bad ass.
 She rides a motorcycle, has cool sunglasses (back then) you jump, climb, explore all the places I dreamt of going.
 Also shooting a tiger or two at the Great Wall to break up the tomb diving.
 This is what I want to do when I grow up, go to legendary places, climb walls, shoot stuff, find treasure and live in a mansion.